ke177409/Product-Analysis/README.md

 I was tasked to perform an exploratory analysis on multiple data sets using SQL, Tableau, and Excel to generate insights to answer key stakeholder questions.
 I was responsible for deciding on the project scope and final presentation format.
 This project was a part of
 CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.

-## Data Cleaning, Integration, and Transformation
+## Data Cleaning, Integration, & Transformation
 * Checked for duplicates and null values within each data table.
 * Checked for value format consistency within each column.
 * Performed inner joins to connect tables.